mipayne/JustTheClass/about.md

 ### Are past nanoquizzes available?
 No. However, reading exercises are often based on (or copied from) past nanoquiz questions.

+### Why is there a limit to 2 slack days per assignment?
+Although we want to provide students with flexibility, we also want to ensure that we can release assignment solutions and instructor feedback in a reasonable time for students to review in-time for the next assignment.

 ## Additional Resources
 ### We want you to succeed!